-Zzish - the company selling the picks and shovels of the mobile learning boom - has raised £697,594 on SyndicateRoom to fund product development, marketing and customer support as the platform grows.
+Zzish - the company selling the picks and shovels of the mobile learning boom - raised £697,594 with the help of SyndicateRoom in 2016 to fund product development, marketing and customer support as the platform grew.

-Mobile learning is currently the second largest category in the App Store and set to be the largest by 2020.
+At the time of Zzish’z raise, mobile learning was the second largest category in the App Store and set to be the largest by 2020.

 Backed by specialist edtech venture capitalists, Zzish provides the tools and infrastructure to allow developers to quickly create sophisticated educational tools with features that would otherwise take months to build.